Timothy Kundro

 Publications

 Kundro, T. G., Croitoru, N., & Helgason, B.A.
-(In Press).
+(2024).
 Moral or lawful?
 When legal constraints reverse the motivational benefits of moral considerations.
 Organization Science.

 Kundro, T. G., Neely, B., & Muir, C. (2024).
 Supervisor Integrity Empowers Employees to Advocate for Diversity in Problematic Climates.
 Journal of Applied Psychology.